byterubpay/byterub-site/_posts/2017-07-30-logs-for-the-Community-meeting-held-on-2017-07-30.md

 **\<sgp>** Lol
 **\<sgp>** Yes, point 2 is about the ByteRub Meetups and what I have learned
 **\<sgp>** As many people here may know, I have spent the last 5 months speaking about ByteRub throughout Europe.
 Each of these events were similar in that they attempted to introduce audience members to ByteRub, but there are a variety of things I learned throughout the series of experiences.
 In this section, I will cover a few of these items.
 If someone else has a different topic they would like to elaborate about in future meetings, please contact the
-moderators in /r/ByteRubCommunity or post after the meeting is over in monero-community.
+moderators in /r/ByteRubCommunity or post after the meeting is over in byterub-community.
 **\<rehrar>** ok, now that this is resolved, I will be splitting.
 I'll check the logs.
 Bye all.
 Love you. \<3
 **\<sgp>** @rehrar thanks for starting it.
 If I mess up in the future people, please PM me!
 **\<serhack>** bye rehrar